Indexes

 Indexes using a function (such as to_tsvector

-) to determine the indexed value are not yet supported by Prisma.
+) to determine the indexed value are not yet supported by Prisma ORM.
 Indexes defined in this way will not be visible with prisma db pull

 .